U.S. charges financier, former Goldman bankers for 1MDB

 Roger Ng, the other charged former Goldman banker, was arrested in Malaysia at the request of U.S. authorities and is expected to be extradited, according to John Marzulli, a spokesman for the prosecution.

 The third person, the financier popularly known as Jho Low, remains at large.
-Malaysian authorities have issued an arrest warrant for him and have also applied for an Interpol red notice seeking assistance from the United Arab Emirates, Indonesia, India, Myanmar, China and Hong Kong.
+Malaysian authorities have revoked his passport and issued an arrest warrant for him, and have also applied for an Interpol red notice seeking assistance from the United Arab Emirates, Indonesia, India, Myanmar, China and Hong Kong.

-Low, whose Malaysian passport has been revoked, has previously denied any wrongdoing.
+James Haggerty, a spokesman for Low, said in an e-mailed statement that Low "maintains his innocence."

+"Mr. Low simply asks that the public keep an open mind regarding this case until all of the evidence comes to light, which he believes will vindicate him," Haggerty said.

-Lawyers for Leissner and Low could not immediately be reached for comment.
-It was not immediately clear who is representing Ng.
+A lawyer for Leissner could not be reached for comment.
+A lawyer for Ng did not immediately respond to a request for comment.

+Goldman has placed its former co-head of Asia investment banking, Andrea Vella, on leave over his role in the firm's involvement with the case, pending a review of allegations, according to a person familiar with the decision.

 The government of former Malaysian Prime Minister Najib Razak set up 1Malaysia Development Berhad, or 1MDB, in 2009.
 An estimated $4.5 billion was misappropriated from 1MDB by high-level officials of the fund and their associates between 2009 and 2014, the U.S. Justice Department has alleged.